Jan. 6 committee and federal investigators have asked for Alex Jones' phone records, Sandy Hook attorney says - KESQ

 Jones was a central player on January 6.
 He was at the rally before the riot though he did not storm the Capitol.
 The Infowars founder testified virtually before the January 6 committee earlier this year, but he said he repeatedly asserted his Fifth Amendment right to remain silent during the interview.

-The jury hearing the case is deliberating how much Jones will have to pay the parents of a victim of the mass shooting at Sandy Hook Elementary School who sued him for defamation and infliction of emotional distress and won default judgments.
+Later Thursday, the jury hearing the case determined that Jones will have to pay the parents of a victim of the mass shooting at Sandy Hook Elementary School more than $4 million for defamation and infliction of emotional distress.

 The-CNN-Wire